ovh/docs/pages/cloud/vps/cpanel/guide.en-gb.md

 ---
-title: 'Deploying cPanel on CentOS 7'
+title: 'Deploying cPanel on VPS 2020'
 slug: cpanel
 excerpt: 'Find out how to instantiate a VPS with the pre-installed cPanel application'
 section: 'Advanced usage'
 ---

-**Last updated 15th May 2020**
+**Last updated 28th May 2020**

 ## Objective

 cPanel is a control panel designed for web hosting.
 Web hosting tasks are simplified, as it is made up of a graphical interface that allows the automation of settings.

-**Learn how to deploy cPanel with pre-installed applications on a VPS in one click.**
+**Learn how to deploy cPanel with pre-installed applications on a VPS 2020**

 ## Requirements